masabnawaz/first_repo/README.md

 # first_repo

 this is my first repository
+author: masab nawaz